 What makes Greenwhich National Park unique is the seamless shift between different landscapes; you enter a lush green forest and then a small pond leads you to an extensive floating boardwalk.
 Learn how natural forces and thousands of years of human settlement have made Greenwich a must see.
 There’s also wildlife in this area, as it’s an abandoned farm.
 Besides fur, maples, birches you’ll be surrounded by purple fireweed flowers all around.
 The Park has 14 hiking trails varying in length.
 Beach walking is also an excellent way to explore the Park.

 5. Culinary Haven – Think freshly caught lobster, oysters, snow crabs, mussels, halibut, haddock and the likes and the first name that will ever pop up in my mind will have to be Prince Edward Island.
 The aroma of good food teases your nostrils and tantalises your palate everywhere in this true foodie haven.
 The culinary experience on PEI is not just about world class ingredients and highly skilled chefs; it’s about the love of the land and water that all the Islanders share.
 I traversed across PEI, experiencing island life though small towns, coastal beauty and coastal cuisine.
 Some of the must have diners here include Peakes Quay, Point Prim Chowder House, The Wheelhouse, The Inn at St. Peters, Blue Mussel Café, Lobster Barn Pub & Eatery and Terre Rouge Bistro Marche.
-Peakes Quay on the Charlottetown waterfront is where I rediscovered my love for seafood.
+Peakes Quay on the Charlottetown Waterfront, is where I rediscovered my ardent love for seafood.
 Point Prim Chowder House is one place you just cannot give a miss.
-Located on a spacious stunning oceanfront property and serves locally sourced sustainable seafood and other island produced goods, prepared with authentic East Coast style.
+Located on a spacious stunning oceanfront property, the restaurant serves locally sourced sustainable seafood and other island produced goods, prepared with authentic East Coast style.

 Lobster Barn Pub & Eatery at Victoria by the Sea is another of PEI’s gems in a picturesque fishing village known for its best lobster rolls ever and potato fries.
 Terre Rouge Bistro Marche on Queen St, Charlottetown is for a very upmarket dining style right in the midst of all the action.
 If there’s something called the Seafood Sin, then I confess to have committed it right here.

 If you want to grab a quick coffee try the Receiver Coffee or The Kettle Black.
-A quick stop at the Island Chocolate is also a must for a cup of factory hot chocolate that is simply the best on the island.
+A quick stop at the Island Chocolate is also a must for a cup of factory hot chocolate, that is simply the best on the island.
 You can also see how they make handcrafted chocolates here.
 The way we stopped by, there was a slight drizzle for barely a few minutes, making the weather perfect for a cup of hot chocolate, that was simply divine.
 PEI is filled with culinary delights, and one cannot try them all in a few days.
-But one, you cannot leave PEI, without slurping on Cows, a local ice cream brand known to be Canada’s best ice cream brand.
+But one, you cannot leave PEI without is Cows, a local ice cream brand known to be Canada’s best ice cream brand.
 We spotted eager ice cream lovers queuing up for more while slurping on interesting flavours like Cownadian Maple, Udder Finger, Wowie Cowie, Gooey Mooey, besides many others.
 You can also do a quick tour of the Cows and see what goes behind the scenes.

 6. The Lighthouses – The first mode of transportation for early settlers was the sea.
 Lighthouses were crucial to them for trade and commerce in those days and today while some of them are still active, some are simply stunning structures and a thing of beauty.
 There are over 63 lighhouses that flank the island.
 You can also stay in some of them or enjoy a sunset dinner.
 Some of the most Insta-worthy Lighhouses are West Point, Victoria Range Light, Wood Islands, Cape Bear, Point Prim, Panmure Head, East Point and Souris Lighthouse.

 Cape Bear Lighthouse is where Thomas Bartlett heard the first distress signal from the Titanic.
-Even if you’re not in an adventurous mood to get inside, do visit the Point Prim Lighthouse, that was built in 1845 and was the first and oldest lighthouse on Prince Edward Island.
+Even if you’re not in an adventurous mood to get inside, do visit the Point Prim Lighthouse, that was built in 1845 and was the first and oldest lighthouses on Prince Edward Island.
 It is not only picturesque, but also one of the only few round brick lighthouses in Canada.